At least 7 potentially bidding for Versace stake: sources

-MILAN Oct 11 (Reuters) - At least seven potential buyers are in the running to bid for a minority holding in Italian fashion house Versace, which plans to sell a 15-20 percent stake to fund growth, sources told Reuters on Friday.
+MILAN (Reuters) - At least seven potential buyers are in the running to bid for a minority holding in Italian fashion house Versace, which plans to sell a 15-20 percent stake to fund growth, sources close to the talks told Reuters on Friday.

-Italy's state-controlled fund FSI, Bahrain's Investcorp , and private equity firms Ardian, Permira, KKR & Co , Clessidra and Blackstone are all considering buying the stake, but a final shortlist has not yet been drawn up, sources said.
+The investors considering buying the stake include Italy's state-controlled fund FSI, Bahrain's Investcorp INVB.BH, and private equity firms Ardian, Permira, KKR & Co (KKR.N), Clessidra and Blackstone (BX.N), the sources said.